adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 ## “O, one came down from Seven Hills”

 | <span style="font-variant:small-caps;">O, one</span> came down from seven hills
-|   And crossed seven streams:
+|   And crossèd seven streams:
 | All in his hands were thyme and grass
 |   And in his eyes were dreams:
-| He passed by a seven fields
+| He passèd by a seven fields
 |   With early dews all grey
 | And entered in the stricken town
 |   About the break of day.